July 3rd, 2017

-IBM Notes (formerly Lotus Notes) was first released in 1989 and by far it is still one of the most used email client.
-Furthermore, IBM Notes is a Client-Server platform based application where IBM Notes is the Client, and IBM Domino is the Server.
+IBM Notes (formerly Lotus Notes) was first released in 1989 and by far it is still one of the most used email clients.
+Furthermore, IBM Notes is a Client-Server platform-based application where IBM Notes is the Client, and IBM Domino is the Server.
 It is used by many organizations for e-mailing, maintaining calendar, scheduling, maintaining address books, databases as well as for other needs such as web-server managing and programming.
 Its unmatched security through encryption in e-mail storage adds to its merit.
 IBM Notes uses NSF files to maintain and store data and there are many variations of such files.
-In this article, we are going to learn about evolution of Lotus Notes, NSF File and its types, and the purpose of these files in detail.
+In this article, we are going to learn about the evolution of Lotus Notes, NSF File and its types, and the purpose of these files in detail.

 Recommended Blog: 6 Approaches For A Successful Lotus Notes To SharePoint Migration

 IBM Lotus Notes, initially developed by Lotus Development Corporation was released in 1989.
 Lotus Notes is a client-server cross-platform application which provides us an interface between IBM Lotus Notes and Domino Client.
 But you can use it as an email client without the Domino server as well.

 IBM Domino Server supports SMTP, POP3, and IMAP mail clients, and via DAMO (Domino Access for Microsoft Outlook) which is an important part the 6.5.1 platform (released in September 2003).

 Upon its initial release, the term ‘Notes’ was used to refer to both client and server applications.
 In 1995 IBM acquired Lotus Development Corporation.
 In 1996, Lotus released an HTTP server add-on called ‘Domino’ for Notes 4 server so as to allow the Notes documents to be rendered as web pages in real-time.
 Since then the entire server program was re-branded as Domino and the client kept its original ‘Lotus Notes’ name.